Installing Intermapper on Red Hat Linux Systems

 sudo rpm -ev InterMapper

 When you uninstall Intermapper, the settings and data files are not removed.
-If you do not plan on reinstalling Intermapper and want to remove it completely, manually remove the InterMapper Settings, Intermapper Flows, and Intermapper DataCenter folders by using the following commands:
+If you do not plan on reinstalling Intermapper and want to remove it completely, manually remove the InterMapper Settings, Intermapper Flows, and Intermapper DataCenter folders by running the following commands:

 Copy